hiroy/karinto/README.markdown

 # The plan of Karinto

-Karinto is a minimal application framework for PHP 5.3 and above inspired by [Silex](http://silex.sensiolabs.org/).
+Karinto is a minimal application framework for PHP 5.3 or later inspired by [Silex](http://silex.sensiolabs.org/).

 ## Required

- * PHP 5.3 or higher
+ * PHP 5.3.2 or later
  * mbstring

 ## Usage